 AJRR Press Releases

-Rosemont, Ill. – July 24, 2017 – The American Joint Replacement Registry (AJRR), a clinical data registry for the collection of hip and knee replacement data, has published the 2016 Report to the Public About Hip and Knee Replacements, the first-ever patient summary of the clinical data available in its Annual Report.
+ROSEMONT, Ill.
+(March 6, 2018) — The American Joint Replacement Registry (AJRR) published the 2017 Report to the Public About Hip and Knee Replacements, the second year that a patient summary of the clinical data available has been released.

 Newly renamed Steering Committee of diverse stakeholders to lead the national hip and knee arthroplasty registry

 ROSEMONT, Ill.
 (February 1, 2018) — The American Joint Replacement Registry (AJRR) announced its 2018 Steering Committee representatives and its Executive Committee.
 The Executive Committee members include: Kevin J. Bozic, MD, MBA, as chair; Bryan D. Springer, MD, as vice chair; and Scott M. Sporer, MD, as secretary.
 David E. Mino, MD, MBA, continues as treasurer and Yvonne Bokelman, MBA, FACHE, transitions to her new role as AdvaMed Representative.
 AJRR became part of the American Academy of Orthopaedic Surgeons’ (AAOS) registries portfolio in October 2017, at which time the AJRR Board of Directors became the AJRR Steering Committee.